confluentinc/ksql/design-proposals/klip-29-explicit-keys.md

 **Discussion**: [Github PR](https://github.com/confluentinc/ksql/pull/5530)

-**tl;dr:** Up until now ksqlDB has added an implicit `ROWKEY STRING (PRIMARY) KEY` to a `CREATE TABLE` or `CREATE STREAM` statement that does not itself explicitly define a key column.
-This KLIP proposes removing this implicit column creation and instead requiring tables to define their PRIMARY KEY, and changing `CREATE STREAM` to create a stream without a KEY column, should not be defined.
+**tl;dr:** Up until now ksqlDB has added an implicit `ROWKEY STRING (PRIMARY) KEY` to a `CREATE TABLE` or `CREATE STREAM` statement that does not explicitly define a key column.
+This KLIP proposes removing this implicit column creation and instead requiring tables to define their PRIMARY KEY, and changing `CREATE STREAM` to create a stream without a KEY column, should none be defined.

 ## Motivation and background